 Columbus Life has operated since 1906 and offers life insurance and annuity products.
 It distributes its products across 49 states and the District of Columbia through more than 7,000 independent financial professionals.

 Columbus Life offers term life, traditional universal life and indexed universal life insurance.
-It also offers a range of rider options, giving you the ability to adjust coverage based on your needs.
+It also offers a range of rider options, allowing you to customize coverage based on your needs.

 - AM Best rating: A+